ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 ## Using tiles with filtering expressions

 When you apply one or more expressions to a navigator, you can create a **[tile](https://docs.erp.net/webclient/introduction/my-apps/tiles.html)** for it in order to save its current filtering configuration.

-Regardless of how the table changes later, tiles allow you to easily access a previous "snapshot" of it when it had different filters applied.

 **Example:**